Policymakers seek to expand benefits derived from the sale of Mexican manufactured exports to a wider geography.

 The Mexican Federal Government and its investment promotion arm, ProMexico, are undertaking the challenge to increase the volume of Mexican manufactured exports with their origins in states other than those that, today, send the lion’s share of production.
 According to government and economic development officials the key to bringing this goal to fruition is facilitating and incentivizing the participation of small and medium-sized manufacturers in international trade.
 In order to do this mechanisms must be devised and put into place to enable smaller producers to access financing on reasonable terms, to earn the quality certifications that will gain them legitimacy among international customers and to raise their profile outside of the domestic marketplace by their products to foreign buyers at trade and industry exhibitions outside of Mexico’s borders.

-Read the primary source for this post in its original Spanish at El Diario de San Luis.
+The source for this post was an article at El Diario de San Luis.